zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 Remote storage allows us to store our artifacts in the cloud, which means they're accessible from anywhere and by anyone with the right permissions.
 This is essential for team collaboration and for managing the larger datasets and models that come with production workloads.

-When using a stack with remote storage, nothing changes except the fact that the artifacts get materialized in a central, remote, storage location.
+When using a stack with remote storage, nothing changes except the fact that the artifacts get materialized in a central and remote storage location.
 This diagram explains the flow:

 <figure><img src="../../.gitbook/assets/local_run_with_remote_artifact_store.png" alt=""><figcaption><p>Sequence of events that happen when running a pipeline on a remote artifact store.</p></figcaption></figure>